philp1951/WeatherClock-1/README.md

 To exit weatherflow press keys Z and X at the same time.

-weatherclock comes up in non-weather mode by default

 There is a crude way to auto-start it at boot - the usual cron based methods don't work out of the box and I need to work out how to set the correct enviroment for running.

 The 'crude' way is to include the following lines at the end of the .bashrc file in the user home directory.
 It's a hidden file but should be there!